Jameela Jamil: Early life

-Jamil was born on 25 February 1986 in Hampstead, London, to an Indian father, Ali Jamil, and a Pakistani-British mother, Shireen Jamil.
-She stated in 2015 that as a child, she faced a plethora of health problems; being born with congenital hearing loss and labyrinthitis for which she says she has had several operations to correct, and that she had 70% hearing ability in her left ear and 50% in her right ear.
-She has stated that aged nine she was diagnosed with hypermobile Ehlers-Danlos syndrome, a genetic disorder affecting the connective tissue in the body, and was diagnosed with coeliac disease at age 12.
-She has also stated that she experienced mercury poisoning at age 21, which she attributes to mercury leakage from amalgam teeth fillings, and further exacerbated by the improper removal of them, which she says burned holes in her digestive system.
+Jameela Alia Jamil was born on 25 February 1986 to Ali and Shireen Jamil.
+She is of Pakistani descent on her mother's side and Indian descent on her father's side.
+Jamil grew up in several areas; she moved from Dulwich to Croydon before spending time in Spain and Pakistan, where each of her grandmothers lived.
+Upon returning to England, she lived in Camden, Belsize Park, Swiss Cottage, and Hampstead, the latter as a teenager in a council flat.
+As a child, she faced numerous health problems, being born with congenital hearing loss and labyrinthitis, which she has had several operations to correct, and that she had 70% hearing ability in her left ear and 50% in her right ear.
+At nine, she was diagnosed with hypermobile Ehlers-Danlos syndrome, a genetic disorder affecting the connective tissue in the body, and at 12 with coeliac disease.
+She experienced mercury poisoning at 21, which she attributes to mercury leakage from amalgam teeth fillings, exacerbated by their improper removal, which damaged her digestive system.

-She has stated that she suffered as a teenager from anorexia nervosa, and describes not eating a full meal between the ages of 14 and 17.
+As a teenager she suffered from anorexia nervosa, and describes not eating a full meal between the ages of 14 and 17.
 She believes her eating disorder developed due to societal pressure, including magazine articles selling weight loss products.
-She states that at age 17 she was struck by a car while running from a bee, breaking several bones and damaging her spine.
+At age 17, she was struck by a car while running from a bee, breaking several bones and damaging her spine.
 She describes being told that she might never walk again, but slowly recovering after steroid treatment and physiotherapy, using a Zimmer frame to start walking.
-She credits the car accident for pushing her towards recovery from anorexia, saying it changed her relationship with her body.
+She credits the car accident for pushing her toward recovery from anorexia, saying it changed her relationship with her body.
 She attended Queen's College School in London but was unable to complete her A-Levels, citing the accident.
-She has stated she then taught English to foreign students at the Callan School of English in London for two years.
-In a 2013 interview with The Independent, she said she worked as a model scout but never as a model, although in 2020, she stated she worked as a model but denied being one in early interviews.
+She then taught English to foreign students at the Callan School of English in London for two years.
+In a 2013 interview with The Independent, she said she worked as a model scout.
 She also describes having worked as a photographer, scout and model agent for Premier Model Management.